Archive product

 “Places inspire me… I draw energy from being on the road or hiking in the mountains.”
 Richard Long

 This volume by sculptor and land artist pioneer Richard Long showcases his work from the 1990s to the present day.
-Long’s ability to create works of physical and intellectual beauty is unmatched, and this new journey takes the reader around the world: to the Sahara and Rio Grande, from coast to coast in Ireland and Spain, to Tierra del Fuego and Mongolia, and to the forests of Honshu in Japan.
+Long’s ability to create works of physical and intellectual beauty is unparalleled, and this new journey takes the reader around the world: from the Sahara to Rio Grande, from coast to coast in Ireland and Spain, to Tierra del Fuego and Mongolia, and to the forests of Honsu in Japan.
 Some of the artist’s sculptures were created during his journeys through global landscapes, while others incorporate natural materials—stones, boulders, root wood, clay, and mud—into more public or sheltered environments: museums, galleries, homes, gardens.
 These works stimulate the senses, and texts and photographs documenting the artist’s walks ignite the imagination.
-Majestic museums made of tons of rocks are juxtaposed with dramatic mud works and photographs capturing ephemeral sculptures often created in remote landscapes.
-Most photographs were taken by the artist himself, and the book also includes his own notes and writings.
+Majestic museums made from tons of rocks are paired with dramatic mud works and photographs capturing ephemeral sculptures often created in remote landscapes.
+Most photographs were taken by the artist himself, and the book also includes his notes and writings.

 If walking has become Long’s signature, the path is a central image or archetype in his work.
 The idea of a path or road holds significance across all cultures—from the most material to the most spiritual.
 It is both real and symbolic, whether it represents life, a journey, or the Taoist “Great Way.”
 As Richard Long walks, he weaves together lines from many traditions, creating timeless and universal art.

 Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad audience.
-To reflect international perspectives, the company’s name combines the rivers flowing through London and New York, represented in the logo by two dolphins symbolizing friendship and intelligence, one facing east and the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “wall-less museum” and to make the world of art, as well as leading scientific research, accessible to a broad audience.
+To reflect international perspectives, the company’s name combines the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

 Today, still an independent family company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
 It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children’s books is also expanding.
-Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
+The company is also expanding its list of children’s books.
+Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, enabling large print runs and reducing unit production costs.
+Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large print runs and reduce unit production costs.
 Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh — Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.